kennywong524/indeng142a-flight-route-optimization/README.md

 ## 📬 Authors

-This project was completed as part of a final project for UC Berkeley's IND ENG 142A.
-Feel free to reach out or fork this repo if you’re interested in applying predictive analytics + optimization to travel planning!
+This project was completed as part of a final project for UC Berkeley's IND ENG 142A: Machine Learning & Data Analytics I Group members: Kenny Wongchamcharoen, Ashlee Liu, Charmaine Yuen, Annie chen, Sukhman Sidhu Feel free to reach out or fork this repo if you’re interested in applying predictive analytics + optimization to travel planning!